The following sections describe how you configure applications for deployment to a production WebLogic Server environment:

 Organizations that have numerous deployment environments that frequently change should use a configuration workflow with multiple deployment plans.
 In a multiple deployment plan workflow, each deployment plan is owned by the deployer of the application rather than the development team.
 The multiple deployment plan configuration workflow works in the following way:

-A custom deployment plan can be created by starting with a template deployment plan (or no deployment plan) and making changes to the application’s deployment configuration using the Administration Console.
-See in Administration Console Online Help.
+A custom deployment plan can be created by starting with a template deployment plan (or no deployment plan) and making changes to the application's deployment configuration using the Administration Console.
+See "Update a deployment plan" in Oracle WebLogic Server Administration Console Help.

 Using the multiple deployment plan workflow provides the following benefits:

 It enables the administrator or deployer to manage both the application configuration and environment configuration in tandem.